Field notes from writing stories that make tomorrow feel a little more buildable.

 This newsletter is my creative playground — a place where stories, questions, and futures take shape in public.
 If you’re curious how near-future novels are made and put into the world, and how today’s technologies quietly reshape what it means to be human, you’ll feel at home here.

-You’ll find early drafts, short pieces of fiction, and reflections from inside my writing and publishing process — alongside thoughts on the near future: emerging technologies, social shifts, and the ethical tensions that keep finding their way into my novels.
+You’ll find bonus material from the worlds of my books, short pieces of fiction, early drafts, and reflections from inside my writing and publishing process — alongside thoughts on the near future: emerging technologies, social shifts, and the ethical tensions that keep finding their way into my novels.

 It’s not a publication in the traditional sense.
 Think of it as a writing studio with the door left open.
 Some posts are polished.
 Others are exploratory by design.
 All of them are part of the same ongoing conversation about stories, progress, and the choices hidden inside both.